 $200,000 in additional funds being sought from other sources

 Scope: Design project, obtain permits, replace culvert, enhance tidal marsh, and monitor for five years

 3. Planting at Hal Brown Park at Creekside to enhance habitat, funded by the City of Larkspur to compensate for the unavoidable impacts to tidal marsh during the planned replacement of the Bon Air Bridge

 $52,000 provided by City of Larkspur

-Scope: Plant 0.529 acres of tidal marsh and upland refugia and monitor for three years
+Scope: Plant 0.529 acres of tidal marsh and upland refugia and monitor for five years